-Website and Blog of writer, activist and academic, Raj Patel
+Website of author, film-maker and academic, Raj Patel

 Great job on breaking down the issues to concrete images and quantities that people can envisage.
 Go Raj!

 eating meat is now unsustainable, i agree with this idea.

 5 years ago, i decided with my wife to stop eating meat, we eat vegetables, sometimes fish, eggs, bread and there is many recipies to enjoy this diet.

 we are healthy, no problem.